Everything you ever needed to know about SIM cards

 What is a SIM card?

-A SIM card is a small plastic chip that slides into a slot inside mobile devices.
+A SIM card is a small plastic chip that slides into a slot inside mobile devices, conveniently known as a SIM card slot, or SIM card tray.
 ‘SIM’ is actually an acronym that stands for ‘Subscriber Identity Module’.

 Your SIM card is what your mobile phone network uses to verify the unique identity of your device, allowing you to send and receive calls over the network.
 Every modern smartphone on the market today requires a SIM card in order to fully function.